gnp-x/Porkbun-DNS-Updater/README.md

 # Porkbun DNS Updater

+**Updates to this script will only occur at: ** https://codeberg.org/gnp/Porkbun-DNS-Updater

 Porkbun DNS Updater will update the IP address for all A records for your porkbun domain and subdomains based on the public IP of said machine.
 This is helpful for those that are self-hosting and don't have a static IP.

 It requires the bun* runtime, which you can install from https://bun.com.